mixodrink/.github/profile/README.md

 ## Hi there 👋

-Welcome to Mixo, here you will find all the coding resources, documentation and general information.
+Welcome to MIXO, MIXO is the first automatic bar that mixes drinks, with a built-in payment system and the capacity to serve up to 500 drinks, each one in approximately 15 seconds.

 **Here are some ideas to get you started:**